 I’ve written a full article on my perfect old fashioned; it’s a great compilation of the history and elements of the cocktail.
 In essence it was first used as a method to take your medicine!
 Early cocktails included bitters with whiskey – since both were perceived to be medicinal (more on bitters here).
 The three basic elements of the old fashioned became codified in the early 1900s as whiskey, sugar and bitters.

 Go forward a hundred or more years and the base spirit in an old fashioned is often replaced by something other than whiskey.
 Think of the Oaxacan old fashioned, or a great brandy old fashioned.
 Both of those change out the base spirit, but still use the addition of a sweetening agent and a bitter.

-We don’t hear much about a rum version of the old fashioned, and that’s disappointing.
+We don’t hear much about an old fashioned with rum, and that’s disappointing.
+Because it’s delicious!

 The ginger slowly heats up a bit after the syrup sits a day or two, so don’t be disappointed if it’s not as punchy as you’d like when you taste it right after making it.

 While many standard recipes for a rum old fashioned call for orange bitters, with the fall simple syrup I wanted this rum-based old fashioned to be a bit earthier and spicier than your average rum cocktail.
 To do that I added two spiced bitters and a dash of allspice dram.

 The allspice dram works just as it does in any tiki drink.
 The heat and aggressive clove spice of the spirit cuts into the sweetness of the rum and simple, redefining it.